OwenD-24/Graphic-Design-Blog/.github/ISSUE_TEMPLATE/user-story-template.md

 ---

-As a: ROLE

-I can: CAPABILITY

-So that: RECEIVED BENEFIT
+As a ROLE, I CAN CAPABILITY, SO THAT RECEIVED BENEFIT